Course Details

 Finally, we will spend some time wrapping up the class, taking stock of what you have learned, and discussing next steps for paper submission.

-Final Self-Evaluation due by DATE TBD.
+Final Self-Evaluation due by 23:59 on Friday, 17 January 2025.